HOW TO SUCCESSFULLY BUILD A SPONSORSHIP DECK

 The prospect sees its customers in your Audience section.

+The “Audience” refers to your fans, members, event attendees, listeners, or other groups you serve.
 The audience description represents the most critical part of your sponsorship deck.
-It demonstrates that your audience matches the sponsor’s customers.
+It helps the prospect determine if your audience matches its customers.
 Through your surveys or internal marketing data, you should describe your audience’s gender, age, residence, and household income.
 The prospect also wants to understand your audience’s attitudes, hobbies, interests, and behavior.
-These provide clues about whether your audience will support your sponsor with their wallets.
+These clues will reveal whether your audience will purchase the sponsor’s products or services.

 The Opportunity directly addresses the prospect’s business challenges.